gagolews/stringi/docs/_sources/install.rst.txt

 ----------

-We expect that with a correctly configured C++11 compiler and properly installed system ICU4C distribution, you should experience no problems with installing the package.
-Also, if you use our ICU4C bundle and you have a working internet access, all should lead to a happy ending.
+We expect that with a correctly configured C++11 compiler and properly installed system ICU4C distribution, you should face no problems with installing the package, especially if you use our ICU4C bundle and you have a working internet access.

 If you do not manage to set up a successful stringi build, do not hesitate to `file a bug report <https://github.com/gagolews/stringi/issues>`__.
-However, please check the archived (closed) issues for similar problems experienced by other users — it is very likely that they have already been resolved successfully.
+However, please check the list of archived (closed) issues first – it is very likely that a solution to your problem is already there.